Pakillo/template/README.md

 ### How to use this template:

-You can install the package using `devtools::install_github("Pakillo/template", dependencies = TRUE)`, but if using this simply as a template for new projects, installation is not required.
+You can install the package using `devtools::install_github("Pakillo/template", dependencies = TRUE)`, but installation is not required if using this simply as a template for new projects.
 It is important, however, to check that at least `knitr`, `rmarkdown` and `devtools` are properly installed to run the whole workflow.
 I outline the basic steps below:

 1. In RStudio, create new project from version control (clone Git repository).
 The repository url is `https://github.com/Pakillo/template`.
 Choose your project name and folder location.

-2. If you want to stop using git for version control, or use [`packrat`](http://rstudio.github.io/packrat/) to ensure that your results will be reproducible in the future, go to Project options in RStudio.
+2. Go to `Project Options` in RStudio and check that everything is right.
+In `Build Tools`, check `Generate documentation with Roxygen` in all cases (turn on all options).
+Here you can also stop using `git` for version control, or start using [`packrat`](http://rstudio.github.io/packrat/) (to ensure that your results will be reproducible in the future).
+If using `git`, remember to change the remote repository (i.e. remove `https://github.com/Pakillo/template` as remote).

-3. Update `DESCRIPTION` file and `template-package.R` with the name and info of your research project.
+3. Update `README.md`, the `DESCRIPTION` file and `template-package.R` with the name and info of your research project.

 4. Place original (raw) data (e.g. in csv or txt format) in `data-raw`.
 Save all R scripts used for data preparation in the same `data-raw` folder.